MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Office 365*

 Use the following information for Phase 1 of migrating from AD RMS to Azure Information Protection.
-These procedures cover steps x though x from [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md) and prepare your environment for migration without any impact to your users.
+These procedures cover steps 1 though 3 from [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md) and prepare your environment for migration without any impact to your users.

 ## Step 1: Download the Azure Rights Management Administration Tool and identify your tenant URL